AudaceSangano/audace_resume/README.md

 This is a personal resume that covers the summative

 ## Usage
-- Clone the repo `git clone https://github.com/gasanadj/alu-resume`
+- Clone the repo `git clone https://github.com/AudaceSangano/audace_resume.git`
-- Change the directory to the cloned repo `alu-resume`
+- Change the directory to the cloned repo `audace_resume`
 - Open the file `index.html`

 ## Sections